-To further verify that the above improvement on ACE2005-Nest, Genia11 and Genia13 originates from the enhancement of NEE, we evaluate the performance only on the sentences that contain at least one nested event in ACE2005-Nest, Genia11 and Genia13.
-The results (F1 scores) are presented in Table~\ref{tab:nee_table}.
-It can be observed that PerNee surpasses other baselines on all the subtasks on the two datasets, which convincingly verifies its effectiveness.
+To further verify that the improvement on ACE2005-Nest, Genia11, and Genia13 are indeed attributed to the enhancement of NEE, we evaluate the performance of PerNee only on the sentences that contain at least one nested event structure in ACE2005-Nest, Genia11, and Genia13.
+The results are presented in Table~\ref{tab:nee_table}.
+It can be observed that PerNee significantly surpasses other baselines on all the subtasks on these three datasets, which convincingly verifies its effectiveness.
 To further analyze the reason, the F1 scores on PEI and PEC are also reported in Table~\ref{tab:nee_table}.
-It can be noticed that PerNee achieves significant improvement on the PEI task because the designed trigger recognizer and pivot element recognizer can better process dual identity of PEs.
-Note that, the performance of PerNee on nested events has drastic improvement comparing to that of PerNee on all events (in Table~\ref{tab:nee_table}).
-It is evident that the advancement of PerNee primarily stems from the superiority of PE recognition.
+It can be noticed that PerNee achieves significant improvement on the PEI and PEC because the designed trigger recognizer and pivot element recognizer can better process the dual identities of PEs.